GluuFederation/docs-gg-prod/docs/source/tutorials/angular-oauth-role-security.md

 - Click `CONSUMERS` on the left panel in GG UI

-- Click on the `+ CREATE CONSUMER` button and add `client_id` in the `Gluu Client Id`. `client_id` is the id of the client which you have created in above steps.
+- Click on the `+ CREATE CONSUMER` button and add `client_id` in the `Gluu Client Id`. `client_id` is the id of the client which you have created in above Gluu oxTrust steps.
 This is the same client which will be used by angular app.

 ![oauth-demo7.png](../img/angular-demo-13.png)